digital-archives/HISTGA1011/schedule/week_01.md

 {: .label .label-yellow }
 Due

-* Nothing due this week!

-{: .label .label-pink }
-Weekly Activity

-* We will start [Data Object](https://digital-archives.github.io/HISTGA1011/activities/data_object.html) in class.
-Submit your completed activity summary in Brightspace by the end of the week Sunday.
+In class we will start the Week 1 activity.
+Submit your completed activity summary in Brightspace by Sunday night.